zmedelis/bosquet/README.md

-#  Pre release work in progress
+⚠️ **Pre release work in progress** ⚠️

 # LLMOps for Large Language Model based applications

+All but most trivial LLM applications require complex prompt handling, development, evaluation, secure use, and deployment techniques.

 ![bosquet](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/42_Apollo_in_bosquet_F%C3%A4cher%2C_gardens_of_Sch%C3%B6nbrunn_03.jpg/640px-42_Apollo_in_bosquet_F%C3%A4cher%2C_gardens_of_Sch%C3%B6nbrunn_03.jpg)

-All but most trivial LLM applications require complex prompt handling, development, evaluation, and deployment techniques.
 Bosquet is building functionality to aid with those challenges:
 * Support access to all main LLM models: [GPT](https://openai.com/api/), [Bloom](https://bigscience.huggingface.co/blog/bloom), and [Stable Diffusion](https://stability.ai/blog/stable-diffusion-v2-release) to start with.
 * Provide scaffolding for prompt building methods: Role Promoting, Chain of Thought, Zero-Shot CoT, Self Consistency, and more.
 * Vulnerability assessment and monitoring.
 How possible are prompt leak or injection attacks?
 Can prompt generate harmful content?